John R. Biello, Acting Commissioner

 Neena Savage, Administrator

-Rhode Island Division of Taxation
+RI Division of Taxation

 Administrator Savage was appointed to her post in January of 2017 after serving as Acting Administrator for the Rhode Island Division of Taxation since December 2015.
 Savage previously served as the Assistant Tax Administrator, a position she held since February 2015.
 Prior to joining the Division of Taxation, Savage was deputy director and executive counsel for the R.I.
 Department of Business Regulation (DBR) and held various other positions during her 18-year career at DBR.
 Savage was an associate with Edwards & Angell and a staff attorney for Rhode Island Legal Services before beginning work at DBR.
 In all, she has more than 25 years of experience in the legal field.
-Savage holds a bachelor’s degree in political science from Texas A&M University and a juris doctorate degree from American University.
+Savage holds a bachelor’s degree in political science from Texas A&M University and a Juris Doctorate degree from American University.

 Lindsey M. Stepp, Commissioner